gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 --- abstract

-This document describes a method to join a multicast group where communication is based on CoAP and secured with Object Security of CoAP (OSCOAP).
+This document describes a method to join a multicast group where communications are based on CoAP and secured with Object Security of CoAP (OSCOAP).
 The proposed method delegates the authentication and authorization of client nodes that join a multicast group through a Group Manager server.
 This approach builds on the ACE framework for Authentication and Authorization, and leverages protocol-specific profiles of ACE to achieve communication security, proof-of-possession and server authentication.

 --- middle